 All BSN applicants are required to:

-- Complete all pre-requisites before fall program entry. - Submit a completed application and non-refundable application fee to the Nursing Central Application System (NCAS) and TTUHSC Merlin for admission to the School of Nursing.
-The total application fee is \$85 and the application deadline is February 1st. - Submit official transcripts from all institutions in which the student has enrolled to Nursing Central Application
+Submit a completed application and non-refundable application fee to the TTUHSC Merlin application for admission to the School of Nursing.
+The total application fee is \$40 and the application deadline is February 1st.